ICSE-Watch-Parties/2021/watch-party-guidelines.md

 Max Number of Attendees
 : - Set a maximum number of attendees that your location can likely host.
+  - Your watch party can be open for anyone to register, or closed, meaning participants have to be invited.
-  - Describe how you select the attendees eligible to join your watch party, including cancellations in case the maximum number of allowed attendees drops.
+  - If your watch party is open for registrations, describe how you select the attendees eligible to join your watch party, including cancellations in case the maximum number of allowed attendees drops.
   - Provide a contact for interested attendees to check if there are still places left.

 Registration of Attendees
 : - Every attendee of a watch party should register for the watch party beforehand.
   - Every attendee should also be a registered attendee of the ICSE 2021 conference.
-  - You can request a registration / participation fee from your participants to share the costs associated with hosting the watch party.
+  - To share the costs associated with hosting the watch party, you can request a participation reimbursement from your participants.

+Cancellation Policy
+: - Clearly describe your cancellation policy in case the watch party needs to be (partially) cancelled.
+Address what happens e.g. with already paid participation reimbursements.

-Conference Days / Time Bands
+Conference Days / Sessions
-: - Plan which days of the conference and which of the available time bands your watch party will cover.
+: - Plan which days of the conference and which of the available sessions your watch party will cover.

 Social Events
 : - We encourage you to plan local social events in addition to the virtual ICSE events.
 Please make sure you're local events don't compete with the virtual ones.
 We want to give everyone around the world the chance to meet each other!